maier/nad/README.md

 # Plugins

-NAD plugins are located in the plugin directory (default: `/opt/circonus/etc/node-agent.d`, configurable with `--plugin_dir` option).
+NAD plugins are located in the plugin directory (default: `/opt/circonus/etc/node-agent.d`, configurable with `--plugin-dir` option).
 If the automated or manual install were used, platform specific plugins for the current OS are already built.
 If the source installation method was used - change to the appropriate directory for the current OS and run `make` or `gmake` to build the platform specific plugins for the OS. (e.g. `cd /opt/circonus/etc/node-agent.d/linux && make`)

 ## Enabling